christophergorexyz/mandelbrot-viewer/README.md

 A viewer for the mandelbrot set [http://theoutliar.github.io/mandelbrot-viewer/](http://theoutliar.github.io/mandelbrot-viewer/)

-Each coordinate in Real (ℝ) space represents the components of a complex number.
+Each coordinate represents the components of a complex number.

 The colorization is achieved by testing whether the iterative application of a certain function to those components results in divergence from particular boundaries.